AOL83/Remember-Me-By-Trade/README.md

 * The brilliant Slack community for their encouragement, motivation and assistance.
 * Maggie Jury who help me with feedback and testing big thanks.
 * Liz Conway who also help with feedback and testing thank you.
-* Stasenko Dasha who help with the positon fixed nav so a big thanks to her.
+* Stasenko Dasha who help with the positon fixed nav and feedback so a big thanks to her.